University College, Durham: Lowe Library

 The Lowe Library is the college's library.
 It was formed from a bequest from Colonel W.D.Lowe, an officer of the Durham University Officers' Training Corps.
 He later became a Classics tutor at the university and rowing coach for University College, staying until his death in 1921.
 The library was opened in 1925, extended into the college's wine cellar in 1997, and now contains over 10,000 books.
 Spread over three floors, it acts as a support to the central university library, providing access to core textbooks.

 Masters

-The college is run by a "Master", the most senior position in the SCR.
+The college is formerly headed by a "Master", since 2020 titled principal, which is the most senior position in the SCR.
 As the first master of University College, Archdeacon Charles Thorp, also held the post of university warden.
 Following Thorp's death in 1862 the mastership was created as a separate position.
 All past Masters have their portrait hanging in the Great Hall or SCR ante-room.